879650736/oscamp/arceos/README.md

 `<log>` should be one of `off`, `error`, `warn`, `info`, `debug`, `trace`.

+If the above command does not specify ARCH, it defaults to risc-V64.

 More arguments and targets can be found in [Makefile](Makefile).

 For example, to run the [httpserver](examples/httpserver/) on `qemu-system-aarch64` with 4 cores and log level `info`: